A microscopic theory of Anderson localization of electrons in random lattices: Anderson localization

 where the angular brackets denote the normalized integration over the fermionic momenta $\veck$ of the enclosed functions.
-The difference function $\Delta G_{\mathbf{k}}(E;\omega,\mathbf{q})$ was deined in Eq.~\eqref{eq:WI-VW}.
+The difference function $\Delta G_{\mathbf{k}}(E;\omega,\mathbf{q})$ was defined in Eq.~\eqref{eq:WI-VW}.
 The correcting function is

+where we denoted $0_{\pm} = \pm \lim_{\epsilon\to 0}|\epsilon|$.
 In the metallic phase, $R_{\veck}(E;0,\mathbf{0}) = 0$.
 When extending the conserving vertex into the new state beyond the bifurcation point, we keep this condition, and the two irreducible vertices are identical in the homogeneous and static limit,